-Until 30 June 2018, visitors from Britain, Germany, Spain, Italy and France can enter Vietnam for up to 15 days without a visa.
+Until 30 June 2021, ‘British Citizen’ passport holders travelling for tourism or business can enter Vietnam for up to a maximum of 15 days (inclusive of dates of entry and exit) without a visa.
 Passports must have at least six-month validity from the date of entry.

-For longer stays, or if you are from a different country, you must apply for a visa (the standard one is valid for 30 days).
+For longer stays, if you are from a different country, or you have a different type of British nationality – for example, ‘British national (overseas)’ – you’ll need to get a visa before entering Vietnam (the standard one is valid for 30 days).
 This is best done through your embassy; processing typically takes 7-10 days, though some embassies offer an express service.
 There are also websites that can arrange visas on arrival, but you must organise this before you leave, and beware that some companies are bogus.